OverviewFlexible Study Options

 The flexible nature of our program allows for different routes of completion.
-Many of our students are working professionals who study part time in the evening and on Saturdays, and a growing percentage are full-time students.
+Our students are a mixture of full-time students and working professionals who study part-time in the evenings and on Saturdays.
 Learn more about our current student body.

 Part-Time Study